How to Pick the Perfect Heavy-Duty Deck Brush

 The cleaner you choose is just as important as the brush you use.
 It’s crucial to pick a solution that’s safe for your deck’s material, whether it’s wood, composite, or stone.
 Always avoid harsh, corrosive chemicals that can strip protective sealants or discolor the surface.
 While it might be tempting to use a power washer for a quick clean, high pressure can easily damage wood and composite decking.
 Stick to a gentle, approved cleaner and let your heavy-duty brush do the hard work to protect your outdoor space for years to come.

-Common Deck Brush Mistakes to Avoid
+Common Deck Brush Mistakes (and How to Avoid Them)

 Finding the right heavy-duty deck brush is a great first step, but using it correctly is what truly delivers that satisfyingly clean finish.
 Even the best tool can fall short if your technique isn’t quite right.
 A few common missteps can lead to a worn-out brush, a tired back, or even damage to your deck's surface.
 The goal is to clean your space effectively without creating another problem to solve.
 By avoiding these simple mistakes, you can make sure your deck gets sparkling clean while protecting your investment in both your home and your tools.
 Let's walk through what not to do, so you can get the best possible results every time you scrub.